arcus/education_modules/using_redcap_api/using_redcap_api.md

 </div>

-Below that box, you'll see an HTTP status.
+Below the Response box with the comma separated values data, you'll see an HTTP status.
 You want that to be 200, which means no errors occurred.

 This is an example of trying out and learning about the API without having to write code.
 You can experiment with various methods and learn easily without having to go through the frustration of writing a lot of code to find out how to do things.